Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 Two editors can be equally skilled and still be wrong for the same project.
 Documentary editing is collaborative in a way that commercial editing is not.
 You will be in a small room, or on a shared Frame.io session, making hundreds of micro-decisions together.
 The fit matters.

 How they respond to pushback.
 In a short paid test or a first assembly review, disagree with something they have cut.
 Watch how they respond.
 Do they defend the choice with reasoning, adjust with curiosity, or cave immediately?
-The first two are collaborators.
-The third is a technician.

 The role of the editor in your process

-This is worth clarifying explicitly before hiring.
+Worth clarifying before hiring.

 Before the first day of editing, have an explicit conversation about how you want to work together.
 Are decisions yours to make, with the editor advising?
 Are they collaborative, with both voices weighted equally?
 Does the editor have room to propose structures you have not considered, or are they working to a defined script?